hunterbury/ecommerce/README.md

 # ShoeShop E-commerce Site

-ShoeShop is a Django website with JavaScript, Sass, and Bootstrap on the front-end.
+ShoeShop is a a full-stack web app that allows users to view and purchase shoes.
+I designed the front-end with Sass and Bootstrap, and implemented cart functionality with JavaScript.
+The back-end was built with Django models, filters, and forms, and utilizes PayPal integration.
 ## Tech Stack

 **Client:** HTML, JavaScript, Sass, Bootstrap